Learn the meaning of common terms used in voting and elections.

 Ticket — The group of candidates that a party is running in an election

 Town Hall Meeting or Debate — A setting in which candidates for office answer questions from voters.
 In a town hall-style debate, a moderator helps ensure candidates follow the rules they agreed to.

-Voter Fraud (Election Fraud) — Interfering with the results of an election by illegally voting or doing illegal things that affect the outcome of a vote.
-Types of voter fraud include bribery, illegal voter registration, tampering with voting machines or ballot boxes, voter impersonation, vote buying, false advertising about the election date or how to vote, and other illegal activities.
+Voter Fraud (Election Fraud) — Interfering with the results of an election by doing illegal things that affect the vote's outcome.
+Types of voter fraud include:

 Voting Guide / Voter Guide — Information about candidates and issues in an upcoming election.
-Guides can be published by political parties, organizations, or other groups and may be non-partisan or may favor a particular party or viewpoint.
+Guides can be published by political parties, organizations, or other groups.
+They may be non-partisan or may favor a particular party or viewpoint.